cessda/cessda.guidelines.public/platform/adding-the-deployment-jenkinsfile.md

 ## Overview

-The component deployment code is stored in a different repository to the build code.
+The  {% include glossary.html entry="component" %} deployment code is stored in a different repository to the build code.
 It uses a parametrised Jenkinsfile so an exact version of the application can be deployed (for example, a specific version for production).
 This parameter can be manually or automatically specified by called jobs.